Lecithin (Phosphatidylcholine Complex)

 3

-Knuiman 1980 — High-Dose Soy Lecithin in Healthy Volunteers
+High-Dose Soy Lecithin in Healthy Volunteers

 10 healthy volunteers (4 male, 6 female).
 4-week intervention.

-Lecithin ingestion did NOT produce significant changes in total plasma cholesterol or cholesterol esterification activity.
+Lecithin ingestion did not produce significant changes in total plasma cholesterol or cholesterol esterification activity.
 A small but significant reduction in plasma triglycerides and total phospholipids was observed.
 Bile composition and lithogenic index were unaltered.
 Important early study showing high-dose lecithin alone has limited TC/LDL effect in healthy individuals.

 4

-Onaolapo 2024 — Comprehensive Lecithin Cardiovascular Review
+Comprehensive Lecithin Cardiovascular Review

 Comprehensive narrative review of lecithin's role in lipid metabolism and cardiovascular health.
 Search of MEDLINE, PubMed, and Scientific Electronic Library Online for articles 2000-2023.
-(Onaolapo, Alabi, Akano, Olateju, Okeleji, Adeyemi, Ajayi 2024, Egypt Heart J)
+(Onaolapo, Alabi, Akano, Olateju, Okeleji, Adeyemi, Egypt Heart J)

 Comprehensive literature review.

 Reviews lecithin's ability to reduce LDL while specifically promoting HDL synthesis.
 Emphasizes LCAT's pivotal role in reverse cholesterol transport and cholesterol metabolism modulation.
 Acknowledges existing controversies — increased LCAT activity correlates with reduced LDL particle size but also elevated triglyceride-rich lipoprotein levels in ASCVD-risk individuals.
-Authors call for more rigorous RCTs.
+Authors call for more rigorous clinical trials.

 Side effects and drug interactions